lta4/capstone-anxiety-app/README.md

 - [Github Repo link](https://github.com/lta4/capstone-anxiety-app.git)
 - [![Netlify Status](https://api.netlify.com/api/v1/badges/4bd9f976-915d-4960-bd9e-fe90eb7dead1/deploy-status)](https://app.netlify.com/sites/capstone-anxiety-app/deploys)
 ## Project Description
 I wanted to design an app to help others to remember to slow down in such a fast paced environment.
 This app will help remind you to correct your breathing along with inspirational quotes you can apply to your everyday life.
-You will be able to add, update, and delete your favorite quotes in a "Fav" page.
 With a fun css animation, you'll be able to breathe in and out all your troubles that a challenging day has.
 A partial blog of anxiety and health issues will be included throughout the app.

 ## User Stories
 - A user can enjoy the css breathing animation
-- A user can click to generate a random inspirational quote
+- A user can click an inspirational quote
-- A user can Add their quote to a favorites list in Fav tab
-- A user can Update & Delete within their favorites list
 - A user can find out more about this web app in "About" tab
 - A user can find resources and a video in the "Resource" tab
 ## API